d-miller/d-miller.github.io/_posts/2015-4-20-PNAS-Debate.md

 Unfortunately, however, I’ve found that dismissing evidence simply because it’s “correlational” can stunt productive discussion.
 In one instance, an academic journal declined to even send a manuscript of mine out for peer review “due to the strictly correlational nature of the data.”
 No specific concerns were mentioned, other than the study being merely “correlational.”

-Moss-Racusin’s most recent paper on gender bias pretends that a scholarly debate doesn’t even exist.
+Moss-Racusin’s [most recent paper](dx.doi.org/10.1177/0361684314565777) on gender bias pretends that a scholarly debate doesn’t even exist.
 Her most recent paper cites an earlier paper by Ceci and Williams, but only to say that “among other factors (Ceci & Williams, 2011), gender bias may play a role in constraining women’s STEM opportunities.”

-dx.doi.org/10.1177/0361684314565777

 Failing to acknowledge this debate prevents newcomers to this conversation from learning about the real-world, “correlational” data.
 All data points should be discussed, including both the earlier and new PNAS studies on gender bias.
 The real-world data, no doubt, have ambiguity attached to them.
 But they deserve discussion nevertheless.

-WAS THE PEER REVIEW PROCESS RIGOROUS?
+# Was the peer review process rigorous?

 Peer review is a cornerstone of producing valid science.
 But was the peer review process rigorous in this case?
 I have some knowledge on that.